Mannar line: International goal

 The Mannar line was built as part of a plan to create a rail link between Sri Lanka and India.
-A 22-mile bridge to link the two countries had been proposed as early as 1894, by the Consultant Engineer for railways in Madras (Chennai).
+A 22-mile bridge to link the two countries had been proposed as early as 1894, by the Consultant Engineer for railways in Madras (now Chennai).
 The proposal was given serious consideration and a technical blueprint and cost analysis was conducted.
 By 1914, the Mannar line was built to connect Talaimannar on Mannar Island to the Sri Lankan mainland.
 On the Indian side, the Indian railway network was extended to Dhanushkodi.
 The international bridge to link the two was not built.

 Operation

 During the Mannar line's operation, trains connected Mannar and Talaimannar with cities along the northern line, such as Anuradhapura and Kurunegala, eventually reaching Colombo.
-The Boat Mail was a major service on the line, allowing passengers to board a ferry to Rameshwaram in India.
-Passengers could use the Boat Mail service to travel between Colombo and Chennai.
+The Boat Mail was a major service on the line, allowing passengers to board a ferry to Dhanushkodi in India.
+Passengers could use the Boat Mail service to travel between Colombo and Madras.

 The ferry service to connect the railheads at Talaimannar and Dhanushkodi lasted until the 1960s, when a cyclone destroyed the pier and rail line at Dhanushkodi.
 The Mannar line was not affected.
 The ferry service resumed with a new Indian terminus at Rameshwaram.

 War and revival

 All services on the line were stopped in June 1990 due to the civil war.
 The tracks, stations and other infrastructure on the line were subsequently destroyed during the war.

 In the 2000s, the rail bridge to connect the two countries was proposed again, highlighting the benefits of connecting the ports of Colombo and Trincomalee with Chennai.

 Following the end of the civil war in May 2009, the government initiated various projects to rebuild the entire line.
 The contract to reconstruct the 44 km line between Medawachchiya Junction and Madhu was awarded to Ircon International, the Indian state-owned engineering and construction company.
 The project will cost US$ 81 million and would be financed by a soft loan from the Indian government.
-Ircon International has also been awarded the contract to reconstruct the 65 km line between Madhu and Talaimannar.
-The project will cost US$ 150 million and would be financed by a soft loan from the Indian government.
+The same company was also awarded the contract to reconstruct the 65 km line between Madhu and Talaimannar, costing US$ 150 million and to be financed by a soft loan from the Indian government.

 The section of the line between Medawachchiya and Madhu Road reopened on 14 May 2013, following its reconstruction.
 The reconstruction of the entire line was completed in 2015.